 The Foreign Labor Certification (FLC) Program is federally funded through a contract with the US Department of Labor (USDOL).
-Prior to bringing foreign workers into the US, employers must file a labor certification application with the National Processing Center (NPC) in Chicago (temporary) or Atlanta (for permanent workers).
+Before hiring workers from other countries, employers need to fill out a labor permission form and send it to the National Processing Center (NPC).
+Employers can send it to either Chicago for temporary workers, or Atlanta for permanent workers.

 In Nebraska, all employers must have an active employer recruiting account on NEworks.Nebraska.Gov.
 If you have questions regarding NEworks account setup, please email: NDOL.NEworksHelp@nebraska.gov

-20 CFR 655.1304(d) requires Nebraska Department of Labor to verify the compliance of safety standards for employer-provided housing, rental, and public accommodations as applicable to local and state standards.
-Therefore, the employer or agent must provide documentation that the housing accommodation(s) are compliant with local, State, or Federal housing standards.
+Federal law 20 CFR 655.1304(d). requires the Nebraska Department of Labor to check that employers' housing facilities meet safety standards.
+Rental homes and public lodging must meet the relevant local, or federal standards.
+Therefore, the employer or agent must provide documentation that the housing accommodation(s) are compliant.

 For public hotels and motels, the employer or agent must provide a copy of the signed hotel/motel Occupancy Permit.